Illinois Compiled Statutes

 (5) involves the concealing or altering of the

-vehicle's registration plate.
+vehicle's registration plate or digital registration plate.

 (b) Any person convicted of a first violation of this Section shall be